bhori/Colored-Tile-Puzzle/README.md

 This project implements number of search algorithms which designed to solve the game Colored-Tile-Puzzle.
 The algorithms used to solve the game are BFS, DFID, A*, IDA* and DFBnB.
 This project uses Strategy design pattern.
-Look at "Project instructions.pdf" file to understand the game and the project instructions.
+Look at [project instructions](https://github.com/bhori/Colored-Tile-Puzzle/blob/master/Project%20instructions.pdf) to understand the game and the project guidelines.